bediger4000/circumlunar/README.md

 Here's my project plan:

 1. Numerically integrate a rocket thrusting for a period.
-Double check that the change in velocity matches
+Double check that the change in velocity matches the Rocket Equation.
    * Wrote a [simulation](csm.go) based on the Apollo Command/Service module, since that's very well documented numerically.
 2. Numerically integrate a circular orbit.
 That is,